In traditional IT environments, organizations deliver and support services to customers.

 1. SLAs are essentially agreements between a service provider and a customer.
 OLAs are contracts between the internal support departments of an organization that provisioned the SLAs.

-3. The SLAs are applicable to the overall ticket resolution process while the OLAs are defined for individual support groups to which the tickets are assigned.
+3. SLAs apply to the overall ticket resolution process, while OLAs define expectations for individual support groups handling assigned tickets.

 4. The Operational Level Agreements are more technical in nature than the Service Level Agreements.